sguox002/leetcode/contest/contest163-169.md

         return res==sum;
     }
 ```
+-note above code will give wrong answer for some case since it did not check leading digit==0

 it is easy to understand, however it tries a lot of unnecessary combinations.</br>
 for example when we choose the definition for the LSB of each words, the result bit is determined.</br>
 but this approach still tries all the combination.</br>